-CHM Sponsored Ministry: Humility of Mary Housing, Inc. (HMHI)
+CHM Sponsored Ministry: Humility Homes and Services, Inc. (HMSI)

 Emmy-winning journalist and author Cokie Roberts presented "Nuns in American History: Women of Conscience and Courage in March 2014 in celebration of the Sisters of Humility 150th Anniversary of ministering in the United States.